DESCENDANTS AND ALLIES DEDICATED THE ANCESTORS PAVILION IN SEPTEMBER 2024, putting the crowning touch on the grassroots effort to document and

 Biological anthropologist Mark Mack of Howard University and students Ike Mesumbe and Miesha Hegwood begin the survey.
 (Photo by Mary Belcher)

-IN THE 1800s, TWO CEMETERIES OCCUPIED SEVEN ACRES OF LAND that today includes Walter C. Pierce Park in the Adams Morgan neighborhood of Washington, DC.
+IN THE 1800s, TWO CEMETERIES OCCUPIED SEVEN ACRES OF LAND at today’s Walter C. Pierce Park in the Adams Morgan neighborhood of Washington, DC.
 The Friends Burying Ground–the city’s only Quaker cemetery–was in use from 1807 to 1890.
-The much larger African American cemetery known as Mt.
-Pleasant Plains Cemetery, was owned and operated by the Colored Union Benevolent Association from 1870 to 1890.
+The much larger African American cemetery was Mt.
+Pleasant Plains Cemetery, owned and operated by the Colored Union Benevolent Association from 1870 to 1890.

-The cemeteries were almost lost to time.
-After they closed in 1890, parts of the cemeteries were sold to the National Zoo and Rock Creek Park.
-Developers in the 1950s ravaged the site to build several high-rises but then abandoned their efforts.
-In the 1980s neighbors persuaded the city to buy what remained of the land to create a park.
+The cemeteries were almost lost to time after closing in 1890.
+Parts of the land were sold to the National Zoo and Rock Creek Park.
+Developers in the 1950s tried to build high-rises on the rest of the site but abandoned their efforts.
+Neighbors in 1978 persuaded the city to buy the land to create a park.

 In 2005, concerned citizens and Howard University anthropologists joined forces to protect the unmarked cemeteries at Walter Pierce Park.
 Their collaboration began in response to a city plan to construct large terraces in the park.
 Neighbors were aware of the park’s history as cemetery land.
 They were certain that the massive earth-moving project would disturb any graves that might remain.
 The concerned community was quickly joined by Mark Mack, a renowned Howard University biological anthropologist and laboratory director of the landmark African Burial Ground project in New York.